r2u-io/documentation/docs/customizer-3D.md

 ---
-title: Customizador 3D
+title: 3D Customizer
 ---

-Depois de adicionar a tag de script em seu site, os métodos para criar o Customizador 3D estarão disponíveis por meio do objeto global R2U.
+After adding the script tag to your website, the methods for creating the 3D Customizer will be available through the global object R2U.

 <div>
   <p float="left">